 Async With Raven

 If the errors are continuously triggering in code, then Raven will immediately send the notifications to the sentry whereas Sentry already has explicitly configured with Raven to send the notifications asynchronously.

 Moreover, Raven will create a background job, using a background job processor that will send notifications in the background.

 Raven compresses outgoing messages with gzip by default.
 If you want to disable the zip, need to config the below settings in the file named “application.rb”.

 Sentry will process with all the environment live development, production and testing, Meanwhile if you want to process the particular environment then you can achieve it with the below mentioned way.

 Sentry uses the logger to address the bug reports.
 The default instance of Raven Raven::Logger because Raven respects the logger status.

-Typically, Sentry sends an error report notification to the specified email which is defaulty configured with sentry.
+Typically, Sentry sends an error report notification to the specified email which is default configured with the Sentry.

 The End!
-Almost i have covered all the topics that could help to integrate Rails with Sentry.
-Luckily, This open source tool will seamlessly help us to track and fix the errors then & there by providing clear insights of error report.
+Almost I have covered all the topics that could help to integrate Rails with Sentry.
+Luckily, This open source tool will seamlessly help us to track and fix the errors then & thereby providing clear insights into the error report.